 Elecmove is the only provider of electric bike tours in Seville.
 The city reunites an endless list of monuments to see and things to do.
 Unfortunately, most people realize they should have allocated more time in their travel schedule once they are here.
 Booking an electric bike tour helps you maximizing your time while discovering the best of Seville.

-In 2011 Sofia Delclaux, an enthousiastic and dynamic Spanish entrepreneur, founded Elecmove with the purpose of introducing electric bikes in Seville and to offer both locals and visitors an effortless and enjoyable option to explore the city.
+In 2011 Sofia Delclaux, an enthusiastic and dynamic Spanish entrepreneur, founded Elecmove with the purpose of introducing electric bikes in Seville and to offer both locals and visitors an effortless and enjoyable option to explore the city.

 After investing an important amount of capital and time, Sofia has managed to provide a unique service where culture and fun merge naturally.
 But most importantly, Sofia and her staff’s commitment with clients is the key to their success, offering an exclusive and completely customized activity.
-Check out the pictures!

 Consider booking your electric bike tour in advance.
 You will save time, it will help you plan your trip and you won’t need to worry about last minute decisions.

 How easy it is to ride an electric bike in Seville?

 Seville offers the best conditions to ride any kind of bike.
 First, the city is completely flat so you won’t have to face steep slopes or exhausting grades.
 Second, for the past few years, 160+ km (100+ mi) of bicycle infrastructure has been completed.
 You can find cycling lanes almost everywhere and the City Hall implemented a public bike share system, Sevici.